 Modules can be used for continuing professional development (CPD) as required by the General Medical Council.

-The programme is considered suitable for further training of dietitians for the Diploma of Advanced Dietetic Practice.
+The programme is considered suitable for further training of dietitians towards the Diploma of Advanced Dietetic Practice.

 Medical graduates and those with a minimum of a 2.1 honours degree in appropriate bioscience or health disciplines.